Take control of your stress and protect your heart

 High blood pressure can strain and damage arteries, which ultimately affects how blood flows to your heart and brain.
 The more you can do to curb your stress, the better off your heart will be.

 A 2017 study published in The Lancet said that people who showed signs of stress on brain scans were more likely to have a cardiovascular event like a heart attack.
+Research continues to underscore this connection.
 The stress response on the brain scan was also associated with increased inflammation in the arteries, raising the risk for heart attack and stroke.

 We’ve all been there before: After a stressful day, all you want to do is dive into a piece of cake, a cocktail, or some other type of comfort food.
 And when you’re stressed, exercise is often the last thing you think you have time for.